janet-dev/LevelCoder-WM/README.md

 <h2 align="center"><img src="docs/pictures/josh-hild-unsplash.png"></h2>

 ## User stories
-* As a first time user,
-    - I would like to view what is available from the site.
-    - I would like to easily find my way around the site.
-    - I would like to view the company's social media accounts to see other users experiences.

-* As a returning user,
-    - I would like to find out more information about the courses available to me.
-    - I would like to find out how to contact the company directly, so that I can ask questions.
-    - I would like to connect with the company via their social media.
+* As a visiting user, I would like to connect with the company via their social media.

-* As a frequent user,
-    - I would like to see if there are more advanced courses.
+* As a visiting user, I would like to see if there are more advanced courses.
-    - I would like to subscribe to a newsletter in order to receive current news about the site.
+* As a visiting user,  I would like to subscribe to a newsletter in order to receive current news about the site.
-    - I would like to join a community and meet new people.

 ## Design
 * Colour Scheme